CryptoGing/Guide/docs/gettingSetup/piPlatform/piAPIs.md

 The request will fail (401 HTTP error code) if the token has been tampered with as a tampered Access token would not belong to any Pioneer.

 #### /payments
-Payments are covered in greater detail in the [Pi Payments]({{ site.baseurl }}{% link docs/importantTopics.md %}#importantTopics) section of this guide.
+Payments are covered in greater detail in the <a href="../../../importantTopics/paymentFlow">Pi Payment Flow</a> section of this guide.
 If this is your first implentation of a Pi payment its highly recommended to read that section.
 It covers how Pi Paymemts are initaited and completed.
 This section covers the API calls portion only.

 The APIs for payments all have the base route /payments.
 It is important to note do not create payments using the Platform API.
 Use the client-side Javascript SDK for this purpose.